 Family Facilities and Practical Notes

-The easiest places to manage diaper changes, snack breaks, and short rests are around Kamakura Station, along the main shopping areas, and at larger modern attractions.
-Historic temple grounds are much less reliable for family facilities, so it is smart to use station-area restrooms before heading to major sights.
+The easiest places to manage diaper changes, snack breaks, and short rests are usually around Kamakura Station, along the main shopping areas, and at larger modern attractions.
+Historic temple grounds are less reliable for family facilities, so it is smart to use station-area restrooms before heading to major sights.

 If you are traveling with a baby or toddler, it also helps to treat the station area as your reset point.
 That is usually the best place to reorganize bags, use Kamakura luggage storage if you have heavy items, buy extra drinks, and decide whether the family still has energy for one more stop.